 Starting a trend

-My guest blog in March 2017 for the Alliance of Independent Authors urged other writers to publish books in a format suitable for dyslexic adults, and I’m thrilled that it’s starting to happen.
+My guest blog in March 2017 for the Alliance of Independent Authors urged other writers to publish books in a format suitable for dyslexic adults, and I’m thrilled it’s starting to happen.
 You can see for yourself that a dyslexia-friendly edition is much easier to read.
 It isn’t just for dyslexics, either.
 Older readers may also prefer a crisp paperback that’s easy to read.

-All three books are engaging, pacy crime thrillers.
+All four books are engaging, pacy crime thrillers.
 The roots of the Trail series lie in the fall of the Soviet Union.
 Freed from Communist shackles, Alexander Belov becomes fabulously rich making Snow Mountain vodka.
 His family are left penniless, however, when he’s thrown into prison and dies in mysterious circumstances.
 Son Erik and daughter Kat claim asylum in England, where Erik concentrates on developing a cancer cure.
 Beautiful Kat parties hard, falling in with criminals until she finally decides that she too will build a vodka business.
 Even then, she can’t shake off the ghosts of the past.

 Readers have compared the Trail series with John Grisham, Robert Galbraith, Ruth Rendell and Jeffrey Archer.
 Currently, there are three books in the series, with more in the pipeline.
 Each is a story in its own right, but together they follow the family’s fortunes over several years.